l0r3zz/super_vim/README.md

 .vim directory with vimrc, plugins, .font dir with modified font - ready to load into your home_dir

-This started when I found the great "Vim as IDE" repository by Jake Zimmerman : https://github.com/jez/vim-as-an-ide While this is not a srict fork, most of the initial plugins I got from Jake.
+This started when I found the great "Vim as IDE" repository by Jake Zimmerman : https://github.com/jez/vim-as-an-ide While this is not a strict fork, most of the initial plugins I got from Jake.
 I do use vim-plug to manage my plug-ins, Jake's instructions talk about Vundle and he personally uses Pathogen.

 To properly use this: